-My wife, Vicki, and I divide our time between homes in Ouray and in Evergreen, Colorado with our two dogs and, on occasion, our grand-cat.
-My ties to Ouray go back to my grandparents who moved to the Camp Bird Mine in 1936.
+Michael and his wife, Vicki, divide their time between homes in Ouray and in Evergreen, Colorado with two dogs and, on occasion, their grand-cat.
+Michael’s ties to Ouray go back to his grandparents who moved to the Camp Bird Mine in 1936.

 He was 1 years old when his dad took over from his father-in-law as the superintendent of the Camp Bird Limited in 1946.
 The family lived there until 1958 in what can only be described as a very unique childhood.

 Michael spent his career in the mining industry and without moving from Colorado (unusual for the industry), he was able to travel and see most of this wonderful country.
 He was part of the growing awareness of the environmental responsibility that all companies, and most assuredly, mining companies must share.
 He has learned that it is possible to operate a mining venture or any venture and not harm the environment.